SCEP (Simple Certificate Enrollment Protocol): Complete Guide

 802.1x Certificate Via SCEP for Jamf Managed Devices

 Jamf is unique in how it implements SCEP.
-It works as a SCEP Proxy and SCEP as a payload.
+It works as a SCEP Proxy and a SCEP payload.
 A SCEP Proxy means all the requests from Jamf, and a SCEP Payload means all the requests come directly from the device.
-SCEP Proxies are ideal because the SCEP request between the Device and the SCEP Gateway ensuring that a hacker can’t steal the SCEP URL and Secret to issue themselves certificates.
+SCEP Proxies are ideal because the SCEP request between the device and the SCEP Gateway ensures that a hacker can’t steal the SCEP URL and shared secret to issue themselves certificates.
 Jamf also supports certificate auto re-enrollment, which is nice when validity periods expire.

 Besides that, the Jamf implementation is very standard.
 Click here to read how to configure Jamf with SecureW2.

-Intune is unique in that it supports both a traditional SCEP implementation and a more advanced implementation that is called “Intune Third-Party CA SCEP.”
+Intune is unique in that it supports both a traditional SCEP implementation and a more advanced implementation called “Intune Third-Party CA SCEP.”
 Generic SCEP is also supported.

-With the Third-Party CA configuration, there is an additional step after it is presented with the SCEP URL and the secret.
-Intune looks up the device information in Azure AD (Microsoft Entra ID) to ensure the device belongs to the organization and is active before the certificate is issued.
+With the third-party CA configuration, there is an additional step after the SCEP URL and secret are presented.
+Intune checks device information in Azure AD (Microsoft Entra ID) to verify that the device belongs to the organization and is active before the certificate is issued.
 This step helps address the security vulnerability of hackers intercepting the SCEP URL and secret and using it to get a certificate issued.
 It also allows certificates to be automatically revoked when a device is disabled or deleted.

 If you’d like to read our documentation about how SecureW2 supports the Intune Third-Party CA SCEP configuration, click here.